-1 as grounds for vacatur.
-2 3 4 5 6 7 8 9 5.
-There are reasons for the RUAA not to embrace these two standards.
+5. There are reasons for the RUAA not to embrace these two standards.
 The first is presented by the omission from the FAA of either standard.
-Given that omission, there is a very significant question of possible FAA preemption of a such a provision in the RUAA, should the Supreme Court or Congress eventually confirm that the four narrow grounds for vacatur set out in section 10(a) of the federal act are the exclusive grounds for vacatur.
+Given that omission, there is a very significant question of possible FAA preemption of a such a provision in the RUAA, should the Supreme Court or Congress eventually confirm that the four narrow grounds for vacatur set out in Section 10(a) of the federal act are the exclusive grounds for vacatur.
 The second reason for not including these vacatur grounds is the dilemma in attempting to fashion unambiguous, "bright line" tests for these two standards.
 The case law on both vacatur grounds is not just unsettled but also is conflicting and indicates further evolution in the courts.

-11 SECTION 24.
+SECTION 24.
 MODIFICATION OR CORRECTION OF AWARD.

-12 (a) Upon motion filed within 90 days after the movant receives notice of 13 the award in a record , the court shall modify or correct an award if: 14 (1) there was an evident miscalculation of figures or an evident 15 mistake in the description of a person, thing, or property referred to in the award; 16 (2) the arbitrator has awarded upon a matter not submitted to the 17 arbitrator and the award may be corrected without affecting the merits of the decision 18 upon the claims submitted; or 19 (3) the award is imperfect in a matter of form not affecting the 20 merits of the controversy.
-21 (b) If a motion filed under subsection (a) is granted, the court shall modify 22 or correct the award to effect its intent and shall confirm the award as modified or 23 corrected.
-Otherwise, the court shall confirm the award.
-24 (c) A motion to modify or correct an award may be joined, in the alternative, with a motion to vacate the award.
+(a) Upon motion filed within 90 days after the movant receives notice of the award in a record pursuant to Section 19 or within 90 days after the movant receives notice of an arbitrator's award in a record on a motion to modify or correct an award pursuant to Section 20, the court shall modify or correct the award if:

+- (1) there was an evident mathematical miscalculation or an evident mistake in the description of a person, thing, or property referred to in the award; - (2) the arbitrator has made an award on a claim not submitted to the arbitrator and the award may be corrected without affecting the merits of the decision upon the claims submitted; or - (3) the award is imperfect in a matter of form not affecting the merits of the decision on the claims submitted. - (b) If a motion filed under subsection (a) is granted, the court shall modify or correct and confirm the award as modified or corrected.
+Otherwise, the court shall confirm the award. - (c) A motion to modify or correct an award pursuant to this section may be joined with a motion to vacate the award.

 SECTION 25.
-JUDGMENT ON AWARD; ATTORNEY'S FEES AND LITIGATION EXPENSES. (a) Upon granting an order confirming, vacating without directing a rehearing, modifying, or correcting an award, the court shall enter a judgment in conformity therewith.
-The judgment may be recorded, docketed, and enforced as any other judgment in a civil action.
+JUDGMENT ON AWARD; ATTORNEY'S FEES AND LITIGATION EXPENSES.

+(a) Upon granting an order confirming, vacating without directing a rehearing, modifying, or correcting an award, the court shall enter a judgment in

+1 conformity therewith.
+The judgment may be recorded, docketed, and enforced as 2 any other judgment in a civil action.
-(b) A court may award reasonable costs of the motion and subsequent judicial proceedings.

-(c) On application of a prevailing party to a contested judicial proceeding under Section 22, 23, or 24, a court may add to a judgment confirming, vacating without directing a rehearing, modifying, or correcting an award, reasonable attorney's fees and other reasonable expenses of litigation incurred in post-award judicial proceedings.
+- (b) A court may allow reasonable costs of the motion and subsequent judicial proceedings. - (c) On application of a prevailing party to a contested judicial proceeding under Section 22, 23, or 24, the court may add to a judgment confirming, vacating without directing a rehearing, modifying, or correcting an award, attorney's fees and other reasonable expenses of litigation incurred in a judicial proceeding after the award is made.